Deploying Changes via the CLI Tool

 Click on the Web Server URL to access the dev environment's Liferay instance.

-3. Verify the web server node is displayed at the bottom of the Home Page.
+3. Verify the web server node appears at the bottom of the Home Page.

-Verify the webserver node is displayed at the bottom of the Home Page.
+Verify the webserver node appears at the bottom of the Home Page.

 Capabilities